Frequently Asked Questions

 Below is a list of some of the main differences.

-Love Living Homes (or TCH) managed developments:
+Love Living Homes (or Town and Country Housing) managed developments:

-- We set up the service charge budget
+- We set the service charge budget

 - We charge a management fee to cover our costs